 Adopted February 24, 2012

-Quality teaching and advising - Create an effective student learning environment in all instructional methods by increasing faculty awareness of best practices of pedagogy and technology.
-The goals are:
+Quality Teaching and Advising - Create an effective student learning environment in all instructional methods by increasing faculty awareness of best practices of pedagogy and technology.

-- Establish a threshold of quality standards for online courses based upon national standards/best practices.
+- Goal 1: Establish a threshold of quality standards for online courses based upon national rubrics.
 Ensure faculty members teaching online courses have completed pedagogical training for online instruction.

-- Increase the College of Business retention statistics.
+- Goal 2: Increase the College of Business retention statistics.

-- Establish published policies and standards for advising.
+- Goal 3: Establish published policies and standards for advising.

-- Encourage student participation in civic engagement activities.
+- Goal 4: Encourage student participation in civic and professional engagement activities.

-Quality curriculum - Ensure viable programs of high quality that incorporate leadership, ethics, problem-solving, global awareness, decision-making and communication abilities.
-The goals are:
+Quality Curriculum - Ensure viable programs of high quality that incorporate leadership, ethics, problem-solving, global awareness, decision-making and communication abilities.

-- Review and refine assessment of learning process through improved accountability measures for teaching and learning and increased usage of results.
+- Goal 1: Review and refine assessment of learning process through improved accountability measures for teaching and learning and increased usage of results.

-- Monitor and adjust curriculum to reflect assurance of learning outcomes.
+- Goal 2: Monitor and adjust curriculum to reflect assurance of learning outcomes.

-- Conduct academic program reviews for all majors, including the core curriculum, by the end of the 2015-2016 academic year.
+- Goal 3: Conduct academic program reviews for all majors; including the core curriculum according to the Provost schedule.

-- Refine the recruitment process for all programs, evidenced by increased enrollment.
+- Goal 4: Refine the recruitment process for all programs, evidenced by increased enrollment.

-Quality intellectual contributions - College of Business faculty is actively engaged in intellectual activity.
-A mixture of discipline-based scholarship and learning and pedagogical research are especially appropriate for our mission to expand the knowledge base of the faculty, keeping them up to date and improving the classroom experience.
-The goals are:
+Quality Intellectual Contributions - College of Business faculty is actively engaged in intellectual activity.
+A mixture of disciplined-based scholarship and learning and pedagogical research are especially appropriate for our mission to expand the knowledge base of the faculty, keeping them up to date and improving the classroom experience.

-- Engage primarily in discipline-based scholarship and learning and pedagogical research as evidenced by the intellectual contributions.
+- Goal 1: Engage primarily in discipline-based scholarship and learning and pedagogical research as evidenced by the intellectual contributions.

-- Produce a portfolio of intellectual contributions that meet or exceed the Academically Qualified/Professionally Qualified standards as defined in the Intellectual Contributions and Mission Appropriateness Policy.
+- Goal 2: Produce a portfolio of intellectual contributions that meet or exceed the AQ/PQ standards as defined in the Intellectual Contributions and Mission Appropriateness Policy (ICMAP).

-- Provide support for quality faculty research through release time, stipends, materials/equipment and expenses to attend professional conferences.
+- Goal 4: Provide support for quality facility research through reassigned time, stipends, material/equipment and expenses to attend professional conferences.

-Successful student career transition - The College of Business complements the curriculum with co-curricular professional development experiences to transition students into the workplace.
-The goals are:
+Successful Student Career Transition - The College of Business complements the curriculum with co-curricular professional development experiences to transition students into the workplace.

-- Increase the quality of the internship program via systematic analysis of feedback from internship supervisors.
+- Goal 1: Increase the quality of the internship program via systematic analysis of feedback from internship supervisors.

-- Expand the College of Business Mentorship Program through an increased database and training materials developed for mentors.
+- Goal 2: Expand the College of Business Mentorship Program through an increased database and training program developed for mentors.

-- Increase contacts and improve relationships with College of Business alumni and supporters.
+- Goal 3: Increase contacts and improve relationships with College of Business alumni and supporters.